Putting Prevention into Practice

 A. She does not need to be screened if she was tested during her first pregnancy and was found to be HIV-negative.

-B. She does not need to be screened if she was already tested during
+D. She does not need to be screened if her husband was recently found to be HIV-negative.

 U.S. Preventive Services Task Force.
 Screening for HIV: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2013;159(1):51–60.